OpenToonix/How-to-Run-OpenToonix/README.md

     $ make install-red5
     ```
 3. Run OpenToonix by running the command `make run`.

+**Note:** For Debian-based Linux distributions,
+you will need to have `wget` installed
+by running the command `sudo apt install wget`.

 **Note:** For Windows, you will need to use Windows Subsystem for Linux (WSL),
 or install `make` using `Chocolatey` by running the command `choco install make`